 Surface water resources in Ventura County are divided into three major hydrologic units: the Ventura River, the Santa Clara River Valley and the Calleguas Creek Units.
 There are also four other smaller hydrologic subunits, consisting of the Pitas Point, Cuyama, San Joaquin and the Malibu Units.
-The major surface water resources in the County are provided by the Lake Casitas, Lake Piru and Bard reservoirs.
+The major surface water resources in the County are provided by Lake Casitas, Lake Piru and Lake Bard.
+Lake Bard, within the Calleguas Creek Watershed, is continuously filled with imported water supplies and not supported by local hydrology.
 Streams in Ventura County that generally flow throughout the year include Sespe Creek, Piru Creek, Reyes Creek, Matilija Creek, the North Fork of the Ventura River, and the Ventura River below Foster Park (Figure 3-1).